 Microsoft is the most phished brand in the world.
-With so many Office 365 users globally, it’s only natural for attackers to try and phish for credentials using any of the apps in the Microsoft suite.
+With so many Office 365 users globally, it’s only natural for attackers to try phishing Microsoft Planner and Teams.

-In this short blog we present a large-scale attack using impersonations to the Microsoft Planner and Teams collaboration apps.
-The attack, which was seen in over 10 different organizations, showing that the attacker chose a less targeted approach in launching this campaign.
+In this short blog we present a large-scale attack using impersonations of the Microsoft Planner and Teams collaboration apps.
+The attack, which was seen in over 10 different organizations, shows that the attacker chose a less targeted approach in launching this campaign.

-In this phishing attack, the attacker tries to impersonate Microsoft Planner or Teams using the following assets:
+In this phishing attack, the attacker tries to impersonate Microsoft Planner and Teams using the following assets:

 - App logo

 - Copying the email body of the app